3 Outdoor Activities in Halifax That Can Help Teens Manage Depression

-It’s FINALLY getting nice out!
+It’s finally getting nice out!
 Flowers and trees have bloomed, the temperature is getting warmer, and the sun is staying out longer!
 It’s the perfect time for teens to get outside and enjoy Halifax!
 Not to mention physical activity and being outside soaking in that vitamin D is a great way to prevent depression and help if your teen is feeling depressed.
+Below are three ways that teens can enjoy the outdoors in Halifax.

 1. Halifax Boardwalk